2007 North Texas Mean Green football team: Coaching hires

-Spring Game

-Stadium Improvements
+Stadium improvements

 Prior to the first home game, Fouts Field received several improvements.
 With paint donated by local Pittsburgh Paints, the student spirit organization, Talons, repainted the entire stadium.
 Other changes included renovated bathrooms, signage, asphalt in and around the entry gates.
 This is the largest improvement to Fouts since replacement of the field's Astroturf prior to the 2005 season.

 Uniform changes

 On August 4, 2007, North Texas unveiled changes to their uniforms during the Kickoff Cookout at the Mean Green Athletic Center.
-For away games, instead of all green jerseys, the team will have white shirts with white pants.
-Home games will feature the university's new kelly green on top and have the same white pants.
-The numbers and letters will be green for away games and white for home with a black outline.
-The most notable change is the reintroduction of a white helmet not worn since alumni "Mean" Joe Greene played for North Texas in the late 1960s.
+For away games, instead of all green jerseys, the team wore white shirts with white pants.
+Home games featured the university's new kelly green on top and the same white pants.
+The numbers and letters were green for away games and white for home with a black outline.
+The most notable change was the reintroduction of a white helmet not worn since Joe Greene played for North Texas in the late 1960s.